ewandennis/d3-flight-timeline/README.md

 ### Notes

-If you'd like to download the rendered SVG, uncomment the line which creates the download botton at the bottom of main.js.
+If you'd like to download the rendered SVG, uncomment the line which creates the download button at the bottom of main.js.